lf-edge/ekuiper/docs/en_US/guide/connector.md

 ::: tip

-However, if two streams have the same `DATASOURCE` but differing `qos` values, only the rule started first will trigger a subscription.
+For MQTT sources, if two streams have the same `DATASOURCE` but differing `qos` values, only the rule started first will trigger a subscription.

 :::

+**Configuration**

 The actual connection profiles, like `mqtt.localConnection`, are usually defined in a separate file, such as `connections/connection.yaml`.